-- know about a wide range of jobs in the NHS and share what they have learnt with others - know that there is no such thing as a man's job or a woman's job; everyone has the same rights to opportunities as each other - feel proud of their achievements
+- know about a wide range of jobs in the NHS and share what they have learnt with others - know that there is no such thing as a man's job or a woman's job; everyone has the same rights to opportunities as each other - ⊙ feel proud of their achievements

-Preparing your entries
+Preparing your enfries

-Resources: PPT Part 3, Short competition film, Let's say thank you to the NHS worksheet, Teacher entry form
+Resources: PPT Part 3, Short competition film, Let's say thank you to the NHS worksheet

-- Play the short film to get children excited about preparing their entry. - Hand out the worksheet.
+- Play the short film to get children excited about preparing their entry.
+(Please note that the deadline, submission method and prizes mentioned in the video have changed due to COVID-19.
+Please see our website for more details) - Hand out the worksheet.
 It tells children what they need to do.
 It also gives them the chance to reflect on what they have learnt to inspire them. - Allow pupils to work individually or in pairs.